 In the exhibition "Camille Pissarro.
-Das Atelier der Moderne", a distinctive sound art experience called "Pissarro Sounds" offers a sensory exploration of the artist's life and work.
+The Studio of Modernism", a distinctive sound art experience called "Pissarro Sounds" offers a sensory exploration of the artist's life and work.
 With the help of binaural spatial sonics and precise location tracking, visitors are immersed in three-dimensional sound spaces generated based on their position in the space.
-This sound installation, commissioned by the museum, was created by the artist Moritz Fehr.
+This installation, commissioned by the museum, was created by the artist Moritz Fehr.
 It is the first public application of the Innosuisse research project "Immersive Audio Guiding System" (IAGS), a collaboration of the FHNW School of Music, iart and Idee und Klang Audio Design.